ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/02-implementing-binary-trees.md

 field, with the type of the field depending on the application.
 The most common node implementation includes a value field and pointers to the two children.

+Here is a simple implementation for binary tree nodes, which can store one single element in each node.
+Every `BinaryNode` object also has two pointers, one to its left child and another to its right child.
+\

+    datatype BinaryNode of T:
+        value: T           // Element for this node.
+        left: BinaryNode   // Pointer to left child.
+        right: BinaryNode  // Pointer to right child.

-@Fig:bintree_with_pointers is an illustration of how the tree from @fig:example_bintree looks like, where the child pointers are shown explicitly.
+@Fig:bintree_with_pointers is an illustration of how the tree from @fig:example_bintree looks in memory, with child pointers shown explicitly.

 ::: {.jsav-figure #fig:bintree_with_pointers}
 ``` {latex-zoom=0.8}